sparkfabrik/company-playbook/content/tools-and-policies/tasks-and-time-tracking.md

 ## Tracking policies

-Talking about our everyday work, we recognize three different type of activities:
+Talking about our everyday work, we recognize three different types of activities:

 * **Approved tasks**: this is what the customers usually call us for.
-These activities are described in a signed agreement of sort, have a budget, a deadline and deploy a deliverable (even intangile, like a training course or T&M consultancy).
+These activities are described in a signed agreement of sorts, have a budget and a deadline and deploy a deliverable (even intangible, like a training course or T&M consultancy).
-* **Warranty**: this is what the customer wants done but does not expect to pay for.
-Fixing a bug or amending an issue which is due to us, for example.
+* **Warranty**: this is what the customer wants to be done but does not expect to pay for.
+Fixing a bug or amending an issue that is due to us, for example.
-* **Support**: this is the time spent to deliver the _approved_ tasks_ or to help a customer getting what they need, not only in term of deliverables.
+* **Support**: this is the time spent to deliver the _approved_ tasks_ or to help a customer get what they need, not only in terms of deliverables.
 These activities are often (not always) in charge to project or customer leads.

 We track time differently for those activities.

-As a general rule, all time entries must contain links to specific issue codes when available; in addition remember the description line always is a gift to your future self, since you may be required to explain the admininistration or the customer why you spent that time and on what.
+As a general rule, all time entries must contain links to specific issue codes when available; in addition remember the description line always is a gift to your future self, since you may be required to explain to the administration or the customer why you spent that time and on what.

 | Issue ID and title | Good time entry description | Bad time entry description | Very bad time entry description |
 | ------------------ | --------------------------- | -------------------------- | ------------------------------- |